J.C. Trujillo: Life and career

 Trujillo was born in Prescott, Arizona.
 At the age of six, he began his rodeo career.

 Trujillo attended Mesa Community College and Arizona State University.
 In 1968, he was the intercollegiate bareback riding champion.

 Trujillo joined the Rodeo Cowboys Association (RCA) in 1967.
 It was renamed the Professional Rodeo Cowboys Association (PRCA) in 1975.
 In 1981, Trujillo won the PRCA bareback riding world championship at the National Finals Rodeo (NFR).
 He qualified for the NFR a total of 12 times in his career.
 He retired in 1985.

 Personal

 Trujillo and his wife Margo have two daughters, Annie and Sammie Lou.
 They also have six grandchildren.

 Annie is married to former bull rider Judd Mortensen.
 His older brother, Brock Mortensen, is also a former bull rider.
 They were both active professional bull riders in the 1990s and 2000s; competing in the PRCA, BRO, and PBR circuits.
-Trujillo's grandsons, J.C.
-Mortensen and Jaxton Mortensen, Judd and Annie's two eldest sons, are both active PRCA and PBR bull riders.
+Trujillo's grandsons, J.C. and Jaxton Mortensen, Judd and Annie's two eldest sons, are both active PRCA and PBR bull riders as of the 2020s.
+Their youngest son Juke is currently a junior bull rider.